jblanken75/DiscoveryFrameworkAgent/README.md

     * Keep defaults for Instructions
     * After creating, edit the Action and uncheck the Show in Conversation for the Response Output
 * Create a Permission Set that performs the following:
-   * Grants Edit Access to the Assessment Object and Edit Access to the Identifier field on the Assessment Object
+   * Grants Read, Create and Edit Access to the Assessment Object and Edit Access to all of the fields on the Assessment Object
    * Grants Apex Access to the AgentForceOmniscriptHandler and AgentForceSaveDiscoveryFramework Apex classes
-* Create a Permission Set Group that includes the Permission Set created above and the Omnistudio User and Product Catalog Management Viewer Permission Sets
+* Create a Permission Set Group that includes the Permission Set created above and the Omnistudio User and Assessment for Employee Community Permission Sets
 * Create a new Service Agent or use an Existing Service Agent
 * Assign the Permission Set Group created above to the Agent's user
 * Also ensure that the Agent's user has the Agentforce Service Agent Object Access Permission Set